Travel the 6 highlights of Peru

-After arriving in the modern metropolitan of Lima, you will fly to the classic white city of Arequipa, surrounded by snow capped volcanoes Arequipa is the starting poitnt of this tour.
+After arriving in the modern metropolitan of Lima, you will fly directly to the classic white city of Arequipa.
+Surrounded by snow capped volcanoes Arequipa is the starting poitnt of this tour.

 From Arequipayou will travel to the impressive Colca Canyon, one of the deepest canyons in the world, ruled by the mighty condor!
 Traveling from the depts.
 Of the Colca Canyon, over the Andean Mountains, your will reach the highest navigable lake in the world, Lake Titicaca.
 Here you can visit the interesting Uros, Taquile, or Sillustani cultures.

 Then it is time to step in the footsteps from the first Inca, Manco Capac who rose out of Laka Titicaca, looking for a place to live for his sons.
 When he found the fertile Sacred Valley, he constructed Cusco and the empire of the Inca began.
 In only 100 years of ruling, the Inca’s became the most known culture of South America and Machu Picchu recently became one of the new Seven World Wonders, an impressive accomplishment!

 Day 1: Arrival in Lima